mecid/mecid.github.io/_posts/2022-01-26-microapps-architecture-in-swift-resources-and-localization.md

 #### Conclusion
 This week we learned how to use resources within microapps architecture.
 We also learned how to encapsulate localization inside the feature modules.
 There are two rules which I use to build well-separated modules.

-First, I try to encapsulate the resources inside the module that uses them.
+First, I try to keep resources only inside the module that uses them.
 Feature modules contain the localization strings they need.
 Second, create a type-safe public API for retrieving shared resources, as we do in the design system module, to get the icons across different feature modules.

  I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!